 Yet it stalled into next resistance in the historic 15.00 area during the US DOLLAR surge into August prior to secular US DOLLAR weakness along with dovish central banks dropping it all the way back below 14.50-.40 into September.
 Previous GREENBACK strength had seen USD/ZAR push back up toward the 15.50 area into early October prior to the drop back below 15.00 to test 14.70 and even sag near 14.50.
 That had in interim support area around 15.20 that was retested on the sharp bounce from near 14.50.

-Slipping back once again from 15.00 left next interim support back into the 14.70 area it slipped below again of late, with more major support remaining at
+Slipping back once again from 15.00 left next interim support back into the 14.70 area it slipped below again in late November as well as the 14.50-.40 area overrun in mid-